4 Reasons Why Advertising is Different From Public Relations

 Start creating compelling content to share with journalists and on your social media channels.
 Try for 30 days for free!
 Sign up with one click!

 Wanja is an avid reader and passionate writer, living and working in Nairobi.
 She’s a PR Assistant and Blogger at GuidedPR.
 She holds a Bachelors in Mass Communication from JKUAT and has accordingly worked within the print media industry and in academia.
-When she's not researching current affairs and millennial trends, you'll find her on social media, still keeping up with what's hot!
+When she's not researching current affairs and millennial trends, you'll find her on social media, keeping up with what's hot!

 Find Wanja on LinkedIn.